s-a-m-u-e-l-001/s-a-m-u-e-l-001/README.md

 ## Hi there 👋 am Samuel Ndiritu
 Currently learning computer programming at the Iyf
+You can reach me through my contact 0746380488
 <!--
 **s-a-m-u-e-l-001/s-a-m-u-e-l-001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.